|

 1316 The Great Famine continued into

 this year, when a harvest was obtained in October.
-In this year John Warrene 8th Earl Warrene was
+In this year John Warrene 8th earl Warrene was

-excommunicated by the Church of Rome.This was probably
+excommunicated by the Church of Rome.
+This was probably

-achieved with the assistance of Edward II.
+achieved by Lancaster with the assistance of his friend the bishop of

 1317 Further calamity beset the north

 when cattle murain and sheep disease followed.
-In this year Sandal castle
+In this year Sandal Castle

-was put under siege by the Earl of Lancaster, a neighbourhood
+was put under siege by the earl of Lancaster, a neighbourhood

 disagreement ostensibly over the death of Gaveston,